TramEFX/apex.ancillary/ANCILLARY-STANDARD-v1.0.md

 - Compress only after 50+ entries

 **Conversational (weight < 0.995):**
-- Not logged in ERS
+- Not logged in Memory Weight System
 - Ephemeral session context only

 ### 3.4 Memory Type Taxonomy